A guide to human resource metrics

 The most powerful and useful HR data connects HR metrics to business objectives.
 If you've collected the data, be sure to put it into use.

 You've collected a lot of great HR data.
-Don't just file it away.
-Analyze it, learn from it, and share it with your leadership team.
-Then create a plan with actionable next steps to get you to your goals.
+But it's a continuous process, so don't just file it away each time you gather it.
+Analyze, learn from, and share it with your company leadership team.
+Then, create a strategic plan with actionable next steps to help you reach your business goals.

 How to use your results

-When it comes to HR ROI calculations, the goal is to use the information to make smarter HR decisions, spend company money more wisely, and create a high-performing and productive workforce.
+When it comes to HR ROI calculations, use the valuable insight you gathered to make smarter HR decisions, spend company money more wisely, and create a high-performing and productive workforce.

 HR data that leads to action